 What Does Accidental Death Insurance NOT Cover?

-Some types of deaths or injuries are not covered by accidental death insurance policies.
+Accidental death insurance policies do not cover some types of deaths or injuries.
 This means the insurance company will not pay you any money if these things happen to you.
 Some examples of what is not covered by accidental death insurance policies include:

 - Deaths or injuries that result from illnesses or natural causes